Spencer White

 White had to wait until the second last round of the 2014 AFL season to make his AFL debut, against Richmond, where he kicked three goals.
-He was delisted at the conclusion of the 2015 season.
+He was delisted at the conclusion of the 2015 AFL season.

-White has signed with WAFL side Perth for the 2016 season.
+White signed with WAFL side Perth for the 2016 season, playing 26 games for them in the next three seasons.

-He was once known as "Buddy" and Saints fans got very excited about his prospects.
+White signed with North Hobart Football Club for the 2023 TSL season.